1. Home: Explore careers

 • advise landowners on how to manage their land

-• conduct surveys, carry out research and analyse data
+• conduct environmental surveys, carry out research and analyse data

 Working environment

-You could work in an office, in a park or in woodland.
+You could work in an office, in a park, in woodland or in the countryside.

 Your working environment may be physically demanding and outdoors in all weathers.